Aston Martin DB11 Review and Prices

 Aston Martin and V12 petrol engines go hand-in-hand, but if anything, the DB11 is at its best with the lighter V8 petrol engine under its bonnet.

-The new interior also makes the DB11 more liveable.
-Completely redesigned from the DB9, the DB11’s cabin is less cocooned than in the old car, and the slightly square steering wheel may take some getting used too.
-The centre console looks clean and modern if not as special as previous Astons.
-As you would expect, there are lashings of opulent leather, stunning wood inlays and a huge choice of customisable colour schemes right down to the weave of the seat belts.
+The DB11’s cabin offers plenty of space for two adults and the centre console looks clean and modern if not as special as previous Astons.
+The slightly square steering wheel may also take some getting used to.
+That said, as you would expect, there are lashings of opulent leather, stunning wood inlays and a huge choice of customisable colour schemes right down to the weave of the seat belts.

 Aston Martin’s collaboration with Mercedes goes further than just engines – the infotainment screen and switches’ Mercedes S-Class origins are obvious, but a much better effort than Aston has ever managed on its own.
 However, your best mates had better be a couple of weekend bags, because another couple of adults will complain about travelling in the back on a lengthy jaunt to the South of France.
 The DB11’s boot, too, is relatively stingy for what is supposed to be continent-crossing GT car.